meucredere/crudl/README.md

 });
 ```

-Among other things.
-You can find more custom settings on the "basic, advanced and expert customizations" sections bellow.
+You can find more custom settings on the "basic, advanced and expert customizations" ahead.

-The snake_casing and pluralization on endpoints and JSON keys on responses are handled by crudl behind the scenes.
-No need to worry about that.

 ## HTTP client

-crudl requires an HTTP client by default, and [axios](https://github.com/axios/axios) was used for its development, so it is the one recomended.
+crudl requires an HTTP client by default. [axios](https://github.com/axios/axios) was used for its development, so it is the one recomended.
 Any client should work, though, as long as it follows these two rules:

 ### 1. Fires requests using the following format:
 ```js